SaiAnjan/blog/_posts/2019-10-17-Koehler-PPT.md

 ## Also,
 Students may note that, here on the PPTs conducted exclusively for IDC students are mandatory for all IDCians irrespective of their specialization.
 For further details on the Penalty points and other placement rules a mail would be sent shortly and also refer to the Placement policy.
+### Some questions to ask in the PPT
+ - How is Kohler different from other companies in industry(To understand their mission & vision)?
+ - What is the expected mentorship as a fresher?
+ - How is design at Kohler?
+ - Why should I join Kohler?
+ - What is the process of hiring?
+ - What do you expect from us during the process?

 ### About Kohler India(Copied from website),
 Companies that prosper over time show a clear sense of purpose and core values.
 They translate them into action and ensure that they are reflected consistently throughout the organization in everything it does.